bugzilla/bugzilla/docs/en/rst/localizing/localizing-documentation.rst

   <ul>
     <li>In <code>index.rst</code> files, never localize what is under the <code>.. toctree::</code> directive: these are file names.</li>
     <li>Never localize a term surrounded with a double dot and two colons.
-For instance: <code><mark>.. warning::</mark> <span class="green">This is a warning.</span></code>.
+For instance: <code><mark>.. warning::</mark> This is a warning</code>.
 This
     will be automatically localized if necessary at compilation time.
-You can localize what is located after, in green in this example.</li>
+You can localize any text that comes after ("This is a warning" in this example).</li>
     <li>Exception: do not localize what is located after the directive <code>.. highlight:: console</code>.
 The word console here is for formatting purpose.</li>
     <li>Do not localize a term surrounded with two colons or with the signs lesser than and greater than:
     <code>:<mark>ref</mark>:`<span class="green">Démarrage rapide</span>&lt;<mark>quick-start</mark>&gt;`</code>. "ref" is a reserved word and "quick-start" is a file name.
 In the following syntax example, do not localize "using"